JamesSaxon/jamessaxon.github.io/_posts/2020-12-24-laser-cutting-the-lake.md

   but just as I was getting ramped up, the world shut down.
-Over the past year, I thought a lot about expressing water and waves, and imagining projects I could not satisfactorily execute with an x-acto knife.
+Over the past year, I thought a lot about expressing water and waves, and imagining projects that I could not satisfactorily execute with an x-acto knife.

-I finally got back in for few hours, and made a classic laser cutting project: a bathymetric map.
+I finally got back into HAL for few hours and made a classic laser cutting project: a bathymetric map.
 There are so many wood-cut maps on Etsy that it's not even worth comparing, but I was pleased with my result.